-It is 1958 and France’s first nuclear submarine, Plongeur, leaves port for the first of its sea trials.
+It is 1958 and the France’s first nuclear submarine, Plongeur. leaves port for the first of its sea trials.
 On board, gathered together for the first time, one of the Navy’s most experienced captains and a tiny skeleton crew of sailors, engineers and scientists.

 The Plongeur makes her first dive and goes down, and down and down… Out of control, the submarine plummets to a depth where the pressure will crush her hull, killing everyone on board, and beyond.